faker-js/faker/docs/guide/frameworks.md

 ## Vitest and Jest

 Since [Vitest](https://vitest.dev/) and [Jest](https://jestjs.io/) use an extremely similar notation, this section will cover both at once.
-All code snippets have been tested in both Vitest and Jest.
 The main difference is that testing methods need to be imported in Vitest.
 Simply crop that line out for a Jest integration.

 These frameworks work about exactly as you would expect with Faker.
 Here's a minimal example: